 Most trials last one to three days, but a trial may last longer.
 Proceedings typically begins at 9:00 a.m. each morning and adjourn by 5:00 p.m.
 However, each judge sets the schedule for his or her trial, so this is subject to change.
 The judge will notify empaneled jurors of the time to report on subsequent days.

 You will be paid a $50.00 attendance fee for each day you are required to report for jury duty.
 However, you will not be paid if you appear and are excused for a reason that was well known to you at the time you received your jury summons.
 (Submit your request to be excused, disqualified, or deferred as soon as possible after receiving your jury summons.)
 Salaried federal government employees will not be paid an attendance fee (this does not include U.S. Postal Service employees).
 After ten days of jury service, petit jurors will be paid $60.00, unless the presiding judge decides otherwise.
-Your travel expenses will be reimbursed at $0.58 cents per mile round trip from your house to the courthouse.
+Your travel expenses will be reimbursed at the current federal government travel mileage rate per mile round trip from your house to the courthouse.
 Jurors typically receive the attendance fee and travel reimbursement payment within 30 days of service.

 An attendance fee must be reported as income, but you do not need to report travel and parking reimbursements for tax purposes.
 You must keep a record of the amount you receive as no tax is withheld and no W-2 form is provided.
 However, if your attendance fees exceed $600.00 in one calendar year, you will receive a Form 1099 from the court.